ferjm/tokfox-server/docs/api.md

 All successful requests will produce a response with HTTP status code of "200" and content-type of "application/json".
 The structure of the response body will depend on the endpoint in question.

-Successful responses will also include the following headers, which may be useful for the client:

-* `Timestamp`:  the current POSIX timestamp as seen by the server, in integer seconds.

 Failures due to invalid behavior from the client will produce a response with HTTP status code in the "4XX" range and content-type of "application/json".
 Failures due to an unexpected situation on the server will produce a response with HTTP status code in the "5XX" range and content-type of "application/json".

 To simplify error handling for the client, the type of error is indicated both by a particular HTTP status code, and by an application-specific error code in the JSON response body.
 For example: